 Bias incidents are expressions against a person or group because of the person’s or group’s age, color, disability, gender (including pregnancy), gender identity, gender expression, genetic information, national origin, political affiliation, race, religion, sexual orientation, veteran status, or any other basis protected by law.
-It is always important not to label an incident too quickly.

 The following questions should be considered in determining whether or not an incident is bias-related:

 - Does it seem the incident is bias‐motivated?

 - Does it violate the shared values and expectations of university community members?